An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • It dilutes link equity and passes equity to pages that we don’t even want indexed.

-We would recommend the following solution: Category, subcategory, and sub-subcategory pages should remain discoverable and indexable.
+• Keep category, subcategory, and sub-subcategory pages discoverable and indexable.

 #14.
 Accessibility